The Everly Brothers: Mid-career (1960s–1973)

-Though their U.S. stardom had begun to wane two years before the British Invasion in 1964, their appeal was still strong in Canada, the United Kingdom and Australia.
+Though their U.S. stardom had begun to wane two years before the British Invasion in 1964, their appeal was still strong in Canada, the United Kingdom, and Australia.
 The Everlys remained successful in the United Kingdom and Canada for most of the 1960s, reaching the top 40 in the United Kingdom through 1968 and the top 10 in Canada as late as 1967.
-The 1966 album Two Yanks in England was recorded in England with The Hollies, who also wrote many of the album's songs.
-The Everlys' final U.S. top 40 hit, "Bowling Green", was released in 1967.
+The 1966 album Two Yanks in England was recorded in England with the Hollies, who also wrote many of the album's songs.
+The Everlys' final U.S. top-40 hit, "Bowling Green", was released in 1967.

-By the end of the 1960s, the brothers had returned to country rock, and their 1968 album, Roots, was hailed by some critics as "one of the finest early country-rock albums".
-However, by the end of the 1960s, the Everly Brothers had ceased to be hitmakers in either North America or the UK, and in 1970, following an unsuccessful live album (The Everly Brothers Show), their contract with Warner Bros. lapsed after ten years.
-They were the summer replacement hosts for Johnny Cash's television show in 1970; their variety program, Johnny Cash Presents the Everly Brothers, was on ABC-TV and featured Linda Ronstadt and Stevie Wonder.
+By the end of the 1960s, the brothers had returned to country rock, and their 1968 album, Roots, was hailed by some retrospective critics as "one of the finest early country-rock albums".
+By the end of the 1960s, though, the Everly Brothers had ceased to be hitmakers in either North America or the UK, and in 1970, following an unsuccessful live album (The Everly Brothers Show), their 10-year contract with Warner Bros. lapsed.
+They were the summer replacement hosts for Johnny Cash's ABC-TV television show in 1970; their variety program, Johnny Cash Presents the Everly Brothers, featured Linda Ronstadt and Stevie Wonder.

-In 1970, Don released his unsuccessful first solo album.
+In 1970, Don released his first solo album, which was unsuccessful.
 The brothers resumed performing in 1971 and issued two albums for RCA Records in 1972 and 1973.
 Lindsey Buckingham joined and toured with them in 1972.
 The Everlys announced their final performance would take place on July 14, 1973, at Knott's Berry Farm in Buena Park, California, but tensions between the two surfaced and Don told a reporter he was tired of being an Everly Brother.
-During the show, Phil smashed his guitar and walked off, leaving Don to finish the show without him, ending their collaboration with Don commenting to the audience "The Everly Brothers died ten years ago".
-The two would not reunite musically for more than ten years.
+During the show, Phil smashed his guitar and walked off.
+Don performed solo the following night, commenting to the audience, "The Everly Brothers died 10 years ago".
+The two did not reunite musically for more than 10 years.
+On a personal level, they rarely saw or spoke to each other through the rest of the 1970s, though they would be present at important family events -- such as the funeral of their father Ike Everly in 1975.